-I have been suffering from sleep apnea fort awhile.
-Last year I decided to seek treatment.
+I have been suffering from sleep apnea for awhile.
+Last year, I decided to seek treatment.
 I tried the machine for about 6 months.
 Was not working for me and felt frustrated.
 My doctor rendered me to Dr. Fulbright.
-I went in and tight away the staff was friendly, unlike most dental offices I’ve been too.
-I met with Dr. Fulbright and explained in depth how the mouth piece works and the benefits.
-They took the impression and with in a month I was approved by my insurance and the mouthpiece was made.
+I went in and right away the staff was friendly, unlike most dental offices I’ve been to.
+I met with Dr. Fulbright who explained in depth how the mouthpiece works and the benefits.
+They took the impression and within a month I was approved by my insurance and the mouthpiece was made.

 Sleep Apnea Testimonials